SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

           deprecated=<#version number#>

       The optional *version number* consists of one or more positive integers, separated by periods.
-      Omitting the version number, indicates that the declaration is currently deprecated, without giving any information about when the deprecation occurred.
+      Omitting the version number indicates that the declaration is currently deprecated, without giving any information about when the deprecation occurred.
       If you omit the version number, omit the equal sign (``=``) as well.
     * The ``obsoleted`` argument indicates the first version of the specified platform in which the declaration was obsoleted.